-The purpose of the Office of Student Conduct & Community Standards (SCCS) is to develop student integrity and accountability through an educational, consistent, and equitable conduct process.
+The purpose of Student Conduct & Community Standards (SCCS) is to develop student integrity and accountability through an educational, consistent, and equitable conduct process.

 SCCS investigates and adjudicates alleged violations of the Student Code of Conduct which includes behavioral misconduct, academic misconduct, student organization misconduct, and Title IX policy violations.
 Students who engage in conduct that is inconsistent with the Code are subject to University disciplinary action.
 The process by which the University investigates and resolves alleged violations of the Standards of Conduct is called the student conduct process.
 The conduct process is educational in nature and centered around student development.
 Although Student Conduct can issue disciplinary sanctions, many allegations of misconduct are resolved through an educational and developmental approach.
 The process is designed to promote learning and development as it relates to appropriate decision making.